This chapter provides information on how to configure RTM for the first time in a company-managed space.

 Incompatible fields may occur during field configuration.
 These fields aren’t supported in the RTM.
 Click Manage fields to change them to optional.

-RTM application is configured in your company-managed project.
+RTM application is configured in your company-managed space.
 You’ll be redirected to the main page of the application - the Dashboard.
 Now you’ll be able to create your requirements, test plans, test cases etc.

 If you can’t find the answer you need in our documentation, raise a support request.
 Include as much information as possible to help our support team resolve your issue faster.